- Footnotes in History -

 The city of Asheville NC was looking to open a newly built Municipal Auditorium in the winter of 1939.
 The building, constructed at a cost of nearly $250,000, was paid for by donations from the local community along with money from the city and grants from the Public Works Administration.
 The land for the auditorium was donated, and sat next to the existing Vanderbilt hotel.

-The 1939 conference champions of the Southern Conference (Clemson) and the Southeastern Conference (Kentucky) were invited to Asheville to inagurate the newly built arena.
+The 1939 conference champions of the Southern Conference (Clemson) and the Southeastern Conference (Kentucky) were invited to Asheville to inaugurate the newly built arena.

 The game was held December 21 of 1939.
 The only problem is that the newly built auditorium was not yet ready.
-An alternative gymnasium was used for the event, that of the American Enka Corporation which was a local dye company.
-The Enka gymnasium had been built a few years earlier in 1937.
+An alternative gymnasium was used for the event, that of the American Enka Corporation which a Dutch-based textile company located in nearby Enka.
+The Enka gymnasium had been built a few years earlier in April of 1937.

 The game went on and Kentucky won a convincing 55-31 victory.
 The Asheville Municipal Auditorium was opened a few weeks later, although Kentucky never got to play in it, and in fact has never returned to the city.